If only we could ban blackheads. These bothersome blemishes commonly affect your nose because of the density of pores and oil production in that area.

 Each pore has a hair follicle and sebaceous gland, which produces sebum that naturally moisturizes the skin.
 Although your skin naturally produces this oil to help keep itself moisturized, too much oil can cause a blackhead breakout.

 If you touch your nose a lot, blackheads can form due to excess dirt and bacteria getting into your pores.
 Make sure to avoid touching your face and also make sure to clean objects that commonly touch your face, like sunglasses and your cell phone.

 Blackheads are different from other types of acne, like whiteheads, pustules, and pimples.
 In the acne world, blackheads are clogged pores known as noninflammatory acne lesions.
 Blackhead plugs sit inside open pores and are dark in color due to a chemical reaction between the material in your pores and oxygen in the air.

 Nose blackheads are sometimes confused with sebaceous filaments, which also appear on the nose.
 However, filaments do not clog the pores like acne.
 Instead, they are made up of natural oil that collects in a hair follicle, which can cause your pores to appear larger and darker.

 A consistent daily skincare regimen can banish blackheads.
 Important steps in this routine include:

-Once your nose is clear of blackheads, you can help keep it that way by following an effective skincare routine.
-In addition to cleansing your face daily with a salicylic acid cleanser for acne and occasional exfoliation and extractions, you should:
+Once your nose is clear of blackheads, you can help keep it that way by following an effective skincare routine for oily skin.
+In addition to cleansing your face daily with a Salicylic Acid cleanser for acne and occasional exfoliation and extractions, you should:

 The fine print: it does not contain chocolate chips, you cannot eat it, and there is no fresh out of the oven smell.